a1v0/a1v0.de/draft-articles/cant-access-classes-from-xunit.md

 The solution is to link the main project to the test project.
 There are multiple ways to achieve this, but I will show you three ways: in Visual Studio, in the console and manually.
 I'm sure there's a way to do it in JetBrains, too, though I've never used it before.

+> Whichever solution you choose, don't forget to add a `using` statement to your test file, otherwise you'll still have trouble!

 ### In Visual Studio

 If you're using Visual Studio (not VS Code), then it's pretty easy to add a project reference to your test project.